-All praise the thundering, proud Río Cupatitzio.
-Because if it weren’t for this impressive river that begins life underground and then rises sensationally to the surface – feeding a subtropical garden of palms, orchids and massive shade trees in downtown Uruapan’s Parque Nacional Barranca del Cupatitzio, this city would not exist.
-When the Spanish monk Fray Juan de San Miguel arrived here in 1533 he was so taken with it that he gave the area the Purépecha name, Uruapan (oo-roo-ah-pahn), which roughly translates into ‘Eternal Spring.’
-Fray Juan designed a large market square – still a hit with area families on weekends, built a hospital and chapel and arranged streets into an orderly grid that survives today.
+All praise the thundering Río Cupatitzio.
+This impressive river begins life underground, then rises sensationally to the surface, feeding a subtropical garden of palms, orchids and massive shade trees in urban Uruapan’s Parque Nacional Barranca del Cupatitzio.
+Without the river, the city would not exist.
+When Spanish monk Fray Juan de San Miguel arrived here in 1533 he was so taken with his surroundings that he gave the area the Purépecha name, Uruapan (oo-roo-ah-pahn), which roughly translates into ‘Eternal Spring.’
+Fray Juan designed a large market square – still a hit with area families on weekends – built a hospital and chapel, and arranged streets into an orderly grid that survives today.

-Uruapan quickly grew into a productive agricultural center renowned for high-quality aguacates (avocados) and still holds the title ‘Capital Mundial del Aguacate’.
-The avocado fair in November underlines that point.
+Uruapan quickly grew into a productive agricultural center renowned for macadamias and high-quality aguacates (avocados) and still holds the title ‘Capital Mundial del Aguacate.’
+The Feria del Aguacate underlines that point.

 Avocados may pay the bills, but the river is king.
 The city’s nicest neighborhoods kiss the riverside.
-The national park, a 15-minute walk from the city center, is a rush of waterfalls and trickling streams that wind through thick vegetation; and one of the coolest clubs in Mexico, Bar Rio, is housed in an old underground waterworks, within earshot of the rumbling Cupatitzio.
+The national park, a 15-minute walk from the city center, is a rush of waterfalls and trickling streams that wind through thick vegetation.

-Uruapan is 500m lower than Pátzcuaro and is much warmer.
+Uruapan is 500m lower than Pátzcuaro and a bit warmer.
 Don’t miss the remarkable volcano Paricutín, 35km to the west.